cfeenstra67/sqlauthz/README.md

 These are a limited set of examples on how you can express certain rule sets in `sqlauthz` using polar.
 Note that the possiblities are nearly endless, and you should learn about the [Polar language](https://www.osohq.com/docs/reference/polar/foundations) if you want to have a firm grasp on everything that's possible.

-### Grant a user all permissions on all schemas
+### Grant a user or group all permissions on all schemas

 ```polar
 allow("bob", _, _);
 ```

-### Grant a group of users all permissions on a schema
+### Grant multiple users or groups all permissions on a schema

 ```polar
 allow(actor, _, resource)